Tprabath/String-Processor/README.md

 For detailed TypeScript documentation, features, and usage examples, see [TypeScript README](./TypeScript/README.md).

-## Contributing

-Contributions are welcome!
-When adding new language implementations:

-1. Create a new folder with the language name (e.g., `Python`, `Java`, `Go`)
-2. Maintain feature parity with existing implementations
-3. Include language-specific README with setup instructions
-4. Follow the naming conventions and API design of other versions

 ## License
 See individual language folders for specific license information.